top of page

 Whose burdens does God want you to help lift today?

-We trust the knowledge of men over God’s wisdom.
+We trust the knowledge of men over the wisdom of God.

 We live in a society with a superfluity of information!
-Influencers, Youtubers, pop artist, and athletes--all with an opinion of the world and a Twitter feed to tell you about it!
-If we are not careful we can begin to trust more in the knowledge of men versus the wisdom of God.
+Influencers, Youtubers, pop artist, and athletes—all with an opinion of the world and a Twitter feed to tell you about it!
+If we are not careful, we can begin to trust more in the knowledge of men versus the wisdom of God.

 The Word of God is our guide.
 It is the lens by which we prove all things, whether they be of God, or by man.
 It is our confidence and anchor that holds us to the Cornerstone, so that we are not carried about by the winds of false teachers.
 (Ephesians 4:14).